inet-framework/inet/tutorials/configurator/doc/step3.rst

 steps.
 One switch and the connected hosts as a group will be on the same subnet, and there are three such groups in the network.

-The configuration is the following:
+The configuration is as follows:

 .. literalinclude:: ../omnetpp.ini
    :language: ini